microsoft/vscode-mssql/localization/README.md

 ### Extension Code (excluding React webviews):

 If you need to localize strings in the extension code, you can use the directly use the l10n api provided by vscode.
+To read more the l10n api, please refer to the [official documentation](https://code.visualstudio.com/api/references/vscode-api#l10n)

 ```ts
 import { l10n } from 'vscode';